Pylons/pyramid/docs/narr/project.rst

 application it represents using the ``paster serve`` command against the generated ``MyProject.ini`` configuration file::

-  $ paster serve myproject/MyProject.ini
+  $ paster serve MyProject.ini

 Here's sample output from a run::

-  $ paster serve myproject/MyProject.ini
+  $ paster serve MyProject.ini
   Starting server in PID 16601.
   serving on 0.0.0.0:6543 view at http://127.0.0.1:6543